An Unheeded Complaint

 Constant and constructive attendance at all our meetings;

 Constant and earnest prayer in Christ to our heavenly Father.

 If these things are practised in our homes and in our ecclesias there will be a living fire ever burning on the ecclesial hearth, and far less temptation for some to seek to warm themselves elsewhere.

 Since the above was written,the situation within 'Central Christadelphians' has greatly deteriorated much further than was the case when this writer made his plaintive cry for renewal.

 The errorists have had their way, because the prevalent unscriptural "open fellowship" ideas which are followed in 'Central' allow "a little leaven" to "leaven the whole lump".

 The greatest achievement of the errorists has also been their most disastrous.
 As noted in the letter above "the substitutionary death of the Lord Jesus Christ" was in 1984 troubling the ecclesias.
 Of course anyone familiar with the history of this damnable heresy would know that it began to trouble the believers in 1873.
 As all lasting heresies do, this one has metamorphasized several times, each time adding another layer of subtilty to its deception.

 In the year 2013 it is on the verge of a complete takeover within 'Central'.
 For a definition of the current form of the error, and also a contrast with the truth of this essential Biblical doctrine, link here to 'sacrifice' & 'committees'.

-Taking up the final words of the above writer, if the scriptural doctrine of fellowship is implemented within a body of believers, error will be excluded, and peace based upon purity of doctrine will be the order of the day.
+Adding to the final words of the above writer, if the scriptural doctrine of fellowship is implemented within a body of believers, error will be excluded, and peace based upon purity of doctrine will be the order of the day - Proverbs 22v10.
 This is the only ecclesia recognized in the New Testament — Acts 2v41-47.